 Reynolds is delighted that you have entrusted us with assisting your student in reaching their academic goals.
 Below you will find more information below concerning student success, access to student records, and resources so that you can best support your Reynolds student.
-Visit the Student Success Centerfor more information.
+Visit Enrollment Services for more information.

 What is the difference between a high school and college environment?